KS-23: KS-23

-The original KS-23 was developed jointly by NIISpetstekhniki (MVD) and TsNIITochmash in 1971, it was accepted for use by the Soviet police in 1985.
+The original KS-23 was developed jointly by NIISpetstekhniki (MVD) and TsNIITochMash in 1971, it was accepted for use by the Soviet police in 1985.
 The gun has a barrel length of 510 mm and an overall length of 1040 mm.
 The KS-23 has an underbarrel tubular magazine capable of holding three rounds, with one in the chamber giving the gun a maximum round capacity of four.
 The gun's effective range is 150 m.

 KS-23-1

 It is a short barrel version of KS-23.

 KS-23M

-The KS-23M «дрозд» (Carbine, Special, 23 mm, modernized - project: Drozd > "Thrush") was developed on the base of the KS-23.
+The KS-23M Drozd (Carbine, Special, 23 mm, modernized Drozd "Thrush") was developed on the base of the KS-23.
 Development for it was started in October 1990.
 Twenty-five carbines were submitted for testing on December 10, 1991.
-After which the winner, then designated S-3, became the KS-23M "Thrush" and was accepted for use by the police and the Internal Troops of Russia.
+After which the winner, then designated S-3, became the KS-23M "Drozd" and was accepted for use by the police and the Internal Troops of Russia.
 The KS-23M includes a detachable wire buttstock and shortened barrel, as opposed to the fixed wooden stock on standard KS-23s.
 The gun is still chambered in 23 mm.
 Its overall length with the buttstock is 875 mm, without, 650 mm, and the barrel is 410 mm long.
 The gun's effective range is 150 m.